UnivHI-MLib-Arch/ASpace-Docs/Workflow_Manual/Workflows/README.md

 1. Embargo production server
 2. Data capture from production and creation of production instance of new version
-3. Apply local updates from step 2. to production server
+3. Apply local updates from step B to production server
 4. Inspect new version
 5. Documentation: update GitHub docs repo (Staff Manual, Update Chronology, Release Notes, and Workflow Guide)
 6. Training and outreach